Spend-Cloud/SwiftTokenView/README.md

 ## SwiftUI Examples

-### the tokens support a @State property that you can modify the tokens in reactively.
+### the tokens support a @State property that you can modify to change the tokens in a reactive way.

 ```@State var tokens: [StaticToken] = []```